 Appointing an administrator

-- takes control of, and investigates, the business and financial affairs of your company
+- take control of, and investigates, the business and financial affairs of your company

-- reports their findings to creditors at creditors' meetings, and
+- report their findings to creditors at creditors' meetings, and

-- puts forward recommendations about the future of your company for creditors to vote on at a final watershed meeting.
+- put forward recommendations about the future of your company for creditors to vote on at a watershed meeting.